 (a) The provision of evidence-based peer support groups to promote social connection and coping mechanisms through the lived experience of others;

 (b) Education and training for suicide bereaved adults to promote post-traumatic growth and increase the pool of volunteers available to facilitate new peer groups where needed;

 (c) Information and awareness of suicide bereavement through our website, social media and literature for the suicide bereaved and appropriate professionals and agencies;

 (d) Liaising and exchanging information with similar groups in Ireland and abroad;

 (e) Encouraging and participating in suicide postvention research.

 We Can Help

 HUGG is a self-help organisation.
-We provide a safe, confidential environment in which those bereaved by suicide can share their experiences and feelings, so giving and gaining support from each other.
+We provide a safe, confidential environment in which those bereaved by suicide can share their experiences and feelings, and thereby giving and gaining support from each other..
 The aftermath of a suicide is shocking, debilitating, surreal, life changing.
 But you can learn to live with this loss.
 It is not easy, but we are here to help.